aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

--   You can enable tiered storage on the Aiven tenant (in non-[BYOC](/docs/platform/concepts/byoc) environments) if your Aiven for ClickHouse service is hosted on Azure, AWS, or GCP.
+-   You can enable tiered storage on the Aiven tenant (in non-[BYOC](/docs/platform/concepts/byoc) environments) if your Aiven for ClickHouse service is hosted on Azure, AWS, or Google Cloud.
 -   When
     [enabled](/docs/products/clickhouse/howto/enable-tiered-storage), the tiered storage
     feature cannot be deactivated.